 Benefits such as flexibility and scalability are expected to boost its demand.
 The need to comply with the changing business environment is expected to favor industry growth over the specified period of time.
 Global adoption of such solutions or services across verticals for both digital and non-digital services is expected to boost its growth in the future.

-Demand for enhanced process, lower capital and operational expenses, convergence, and centralization are anticipated to favor its growth.
-Benefit such as real time management of large amount of data is anticipated to propel the market growth over the forecast period.
+Demand for enhanced process, lower capital, and operational expenses, convergence, and centralization are anticipated to favor its growth.
+Benefit such as real time management of a large amount of data is anticipated to propel the market growth over the forecast period.
 These solutions help in avoiding over and under-charging by supporting dynamic price plans, granular billing, and sophisticated rating, by extending support for variable billable units.

 High demand for improved billing operations is one of the major key factors for the growth of the global cloud billing market.
-Such services describe the pattern of purchasing enhancing the customer-experience, streamlining the process, and making it easy for the operator to understand and track the data.
+Such services describe the pattern of purchasing enhancing the customer experience, streamlining the process, and making it easy for the operator to understand and track the data.

 The Small and Medium Businesses (SMB) are expected to be the major customer-base over the specified period owing to its cost-effective nature.
 Time consumption and higher maintenance charges may hinder its growth over the forecast period.

 Industry can be segmented based on verticals as Banking & Financial Service & Insurance (BFSI), retail, public sector and utilities, telecom, IT and media, healthcare, and transportation and logistics.
 It can also be segmented based on type as embedded, subscription, convergent, metered, cloud service, and professional service.
 Industry can also be segmented based on deployment models as public, private, and hybrid.

 On the basis of providers, it can be segmented into cloud service providers, managed service providers, and communication service providers & network operators.
 On the basis of applications, it can be segmented into revenue management, customer management, and account management.